andywu9/StudyBuddy/README.md

 Setup

-Visit our Github wiki for instructions on setup and getting started.
+Visit our Github Wiki for instructions on environemnt setup and getting started.

 Contributing

 Issues and contributions to Study Buddy are encouraged!
 Please feel free to fork the repository, make a pull request, comment on an issue , or create an issue.
 If a pull request is made please make sure it is staging branch.
 Please provide meaningful comments.
 Any changes to improve the site would be great!

-Licensning
+Licensing

 MIT License
 Copyright (c) 2017 Andy Wu